octo-faq/cd-universe/Instructions/demo-script.md

 - Track progress of complex workflows
 - Pipeline style deployments, matrices, etc

+## Tour the demo application
+- Switch to the Browser tab showing the application in production
+- Lists popular repos by language
+- Note that **Rust** is not covered - we want to change that

 ## Make a quick code change to kick off the process

 - Go to Code tab of the repository